caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 These are examples of valid addresses:

 <aside class="tip">
-	<a href="/docs/automatic-https">Automatic HTTPS</a> is enabled if your site's address contains a real-looking domain name.
+	<a href="/docs/automatic-https">Automatic HTTPS</a> is enabled if your site's address contains a hostname or IP address.
 This behavior is purely implicit, however, so it never overrides any explicit configuration.
-For example, if the site's address is <code>http://example.com</code>, auto-HTTPS will not activate because the scheme is http.
+For example, if the site's address is <code>http://example.com</code>, auto-HTTPS will not activate because the scheme is explicitly <code>http://</code>.
 </aside>

 - `localhost`